 Netflix has previously been pretty mum about the project, and it’s now clear why.
-Called The Pentaverate, the series is about a secret society that has been working to control world events since 1347.
+The Pentaverate is about a secret society that has been working to control world events since 1347.
 That is, of course, a theory first originated by Stuart Mackenzie, father of Charlie Mackenzie, both of whom were played by Mike Myers in the 1993 film.
-In one of the film’s best scenes, Stuart regales Charlie’s best friend Tony with his knowledge of this secret society, made up of the five wealthiest people in the world: the Queen, the Vatican, the Gettys, the Rothschilds, and “Colonel Sanders before he went tits up.”
+In one of the film’s best scenes, Stuart regales Charlie’s best friend, Tony, with his knowledge of this secret society, made up of the five wealthiest people in the world: the queen, the Vatican, the Gettys, the Rothschilds, and “Colonel Sanders before he went tits up.”
 While the Netflix announcement does not mention it being based specifically on this joke, it very clearly obviously is, it’s just that the Pentaverate doesn’t want us to know it — and they run everything in the world, including the newspapers!